rickoff/Rickoff/README.md

 **DeathDrop**

-- This is the modified version of DeathDrop made for Rickoff so that only gold is dropped on death.
+- This is the modified version of DeathDrop made for Rickoff so that only gold is left to death except 100